23 Top-Rated Beaches in the US

 9. Fort Lauderdale Beach, FL

 Florida is packed with beach getaways.
 This beautiful beach vacation destination is a list-topper featuring seven miles of pure, soft, white sand backing a vast view of the sparkling blue Atlantic Ocean.
 Two miles of this is staffed by lifeguards.
+Although it might appear to be one long beach, there are several beach areas in Fort Lauderdale.

 Towards the north end of the beach, you'll find Fort Lauderdale Beach Park, which has enough picnic tables to seat everyone you've ever met, as well as restrooms, outdoor showers, lifeguards, and of course, that beautiful boardwalk Fort Lauderdale Beach is so famous for.